-Because our approach to education is inclusive, we seek to extend educational access to members of all groups and are proud of the diversity that has become synonymous with NYIT.
-No other college has the global reach that is reflected at NYIT, which includes students from most U.S. states and nearly 100 countries worldwide.
+We seek to extend educational access to members of all groups and are proud of the diversity that has become synonymous with NYIT.
+NYIT's student community represents students from all U.S. states and 125 countries.

-Whether an applicant is admitted to NYIT is based on his or her educational preparedness and ability to be academically successful, we conduct a comprehensive evaluation of each applicant's school records, essays, and recommendations.
+An applicant is admitted to NYIT based on his or her educational preparedness and ability to be academically successful.
+We conduct a comprehensive evaluation of each applicant's school records, essays, and recommendations.
 In addition, first-year applicants are required to submit the results of either the SAT or ACT.
 And while a personal interview is not required for most majors (it is required by some of the health professions programs), we do encourage you to visit our beautiful campuses and make arrangements to meet with an admissions counselor.